JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 comments (4)

 1. That's a lovely perspective and great depth of field.
-Posted one year ago
+Posted 2 years ago

 2. I agree with Ferdy!
 Taking mushroom photos as stunning as yours is a goal of mine.
 Every photo is fantastic.
-Posted one year ago
+Posted 2 years ago

 1. Well, all of that definitely reveals your skill.
 But, I also say that you have a very artistic eye and just an inherent ability to take lovely shots that goes beyond gear and camera settings.
-Posted one year ago
+Posted 2 years ago

 Sign in or Join in order to comment.